 God's chosen people felt the same way.
 They were anticipating a new beginning with the advent of the Messiah.
-This King of Israel would come again, reestablish David's Kingdom on earth, and the glory they once had, would be
+For 400 years the people of Israel waited.
+They longed for this King of Israel who would come again, reestablish David's Kingdom on earth, and the glory they once had, would be restored again.
+The people were ripe with anticipation.
+The King was coming and they were excited.

-Herod was NOT pleased with the news of a coming King of the Jews.
+Herod the Great, a wicked king, was NOT pleased with the news the Wise Men of the East brought asking about a coming King of the Jews.
 He was jealous and did not want to share any sliver of his kingdom with another.
-According to Matthew, once Jesus was born, King Herod decreed that every child under the age of two be killed in and around Bethlehem.
-Before that decree was executed, Joseph was divinely warned and left in the middle of the night and escaped to Egypt where Jesus would be safe.
+According to Matthew, once Jesus was born, King Herod decreed that every male child under the age of two be killed in and around Bethlehem.
+Before that decree was executed, Joseph was divinely warned of the coming danger.
+Mary, Joseph, and Jesus left in the middle of the night and escaped to Egypt where Jesus would be safe.
 They would not return until after the death of Herod.

 The Book of Matthew is one of four books called the gospels.
 It is the first book in the New Testament.
-It is the ideal bridge between the Old Testament and the New Testament - the Old Covenant with God and the New Covenant with God.
+It is the ideal bridge between the Old Testament and the New Testament - the Old

+Covenant with God and the New Covenant with God.